helm/helm-www/content/en/docs/helm/helm_dependency.md

 repository's index.
 Note: 'repository' can be an alias.
 The alias must start with 'alias:' or '@'.

-The 'alias' field allows you to use a different name for the dependency chart in your chart.
+The 'alias' field allows the use of a different name for the dependency chart in your chart.
 For example, if you have two dependencies using the same chart but with different configurations, you can use aliases to distinguish between them: